TurBoss/blt/doc/tree.rst

   (such as "-label a -label b -label c").
 Multiple tests of the the same type are consider *or*-ed, while tests of different types are *and*-ed.
   For example "-label a -label b -label c" would match any the node whose label is "a", "b", or "c".
-But "-label a -variable -value c" would only match a node with a label "a" that also has a variable "b" whose value is "c".
+But "-label a -variable b -value c" would only match a node with a label "a" that also has a variable "b" whose value is "c".